monktastic/blog/pages/dream/overview.md

 * Quotes on [radical gratitude](radical-gratitude.html) and
 [radical self-love](radical-self-love.html).
-What makes them radical is that you apply them even (in fact, especially) when it seems absurd.
+What makes them radical is that you apply them even when (in fact, *especially* when) it seems absurd.
+Also incredibly useful are radical forgiveness, generosity, and kindness.
+Practice this on your friends and family, and then branch out.
+Override your instinct at every turn.

+* You might like to read my argument that [consciousness is not physical](consciousness-physics.html).